-Let us notice that in the theory of chaos in a system of dynamical ordinary differential equations there are really three approaches:
+Let us notice that in the theory of chaos in a system of dynamical ordinary differential equations there are really four approaches:

+- 1. strange attractors,

+- 2. universality by Feigenbaum,

+- 3. intermittency,

-- 1. bifurcations on bifurcations, e.g. L. Landau theory,
+- 4. bifurcations on bifurcations, e.g. L. D. Landau theory.

-- 2. intermittency,

-- 3. universality by Feigenbaum.

-The last approach seems to be the most natural to apply it as a foundation of statistical physics and of a kinetic-molecular theory of matter.
+The second approach seems to be the most natural to apply it as a foundation of statistical physics and of a kinetic-molecular theory of matter.
 Working with a Poincaré map we face also interesting phenomena as Misiurewicz critical parameters which complicate a problem of holism and reductionism and statistical determinism.
 I am not pretending in this chapter for a complete resolution of the question of a relation between the statistical determinism and the antireductionistic, holistic approach to physics.
 I am however of the impression that the two are always co-appearing and in number of cases one might observe that they are mutually conditioned.